quchen/quchen.github.io/README.md

 I’m an expert in [Haskell][haskell.org], a purely functional programming language.
-I attained my knowledge from what I like to call IRC osmosis, attending and speaking at conferences, reading lots of papers, writing lots of code for fun, participating on the mailing lists, and organizing user groups.
+I attained my knowledge from what I like to call IRC osmosis, attending and [speaking][zurihac-stg] [at][haskellx-stg] [conferences][haskellx-io], reading papers, writing lots of code for fun, participating on the mailing lists, and organizing user groups.

 My arguably biggest achievements in Haskell are [changing a core part of the standard library][amp], and then [doing it again on a related, but different topic][mfp].
+This also established precedence for a now fairly popular and more importantly safe way to make breaking changes within the Haskell community.

 I’ve implemented [an interpreter for the lowest level intermediate representation most commonly in use][stgi] for fun and learning.
 I think